SEARCH EVENTS

 Guided by a First Nations Expert Advisory group, this supplementary project of the Australian Digital Inclusion Index (ADII) addresses a lack of data to understand the scale and nature of the digital gap for First Nations people and to track progress toward Target 17.

 This 2025 Outcomes Report provides the final summary of findings from the first phase of this research in 12 communities.
-It updates the 2024 report, with new analysis and case studies for each Access, Affordability, Digital Ability and Media and Information services.
-It provides current remote and very remote ADII scores, facilitating up-to-date comparison against the outcomes of non-First Nations Australians.
+It updates the 2024 report, with new analysis and case studies for Access, Affordability, Digital Ability and Media and Information services.
+It provides updated ADII scores for the remote research sites visited, facilitating up-to-date comparison against national outcomes for First Nations and non-First Nations Australians.

 Join us online to hear from the First Nations leadership, the research team, and industry partners, and get a first look at the key findings, analysis and stories from the first phase of the Mapping the Digital Gap project.